Classifying spaces and Bredon (co)homology for transitive groupoids: Bredon Homology and Cohomology

-In fact, the adjunctions used above show a stronger correspondence: the $\G$-CW cellular structure of a $\G$-CW complex $X$ exactly corresponds to the $\gbb$-CW cellular structure of the fibre $X_b$.
-This allows us to immediately generalize some of the constructions of \cite{May} to actions of transitive groupoids.
+In fact, the adjunctions used above show a stronger correspondence: the $\G$-CW-cellular structure of a $\G$-CW-complex $X$ exactly corresponds to the $\gbb$-CW-cellular structure of the fiber $X_b$.
+Furthermore, these adjunctions induce a bijection between the cellular structures of a $\G$-CW-complex $X$ and those of the $\gbb$-CW-complex $X_b$.\footnote{The authors thank the anonymous referee for pointing this out.} This allows us to immediately generalize some of the constructions of \cite{May} to actions of transitive groupoids.